 - Ovia will not provide data beyond the scope of the valid request.
 When possible, we will take reasonable steps to limit the scope of data provided.

 - If we receive a request for your data, Ovia will provide notice to the account owner by sending an email to the email address on file for your account.
 We may, however, withhold notice in certain circumstances, such as where the request relates to a person in danger or if the request is accompanied by a valid restriction against providing such notice or such notice is otherwise prohibited by law (i.e., non-disclosure or gag order).

 - If you are concerned about the privacy of your Ovia data, you can delete it by exercising the self-serve options in any Ovia app.
 Go to the Settings menu and select “delete my account and data”.
 You can also request deletion by emailing us at email@example.com.

 - When you delete your account and data, we delete your Ovia database entry entirely.
 Your principal database entry will be deleted immediately after your self-serve request or within 24 hours after Ovia’s support specialist acknowledges your deletion request if sent by email.
 Any historical data remaining in our data backups will be deleted automatically.
-For our principal backups this occurs no later than 35 days after primary data deletion, although data in secondary systems such as our support and coaching databases may be retained for longer periods.
+For our principal backups this occurs no later than 35 days after primary data deletion, although data in secondary systems, such as our support and coaching databases and some Enterprise member data files, may be retained for longer periods.
 If we receive a legal request for information after final deletion of your data, we would not be able to fulfill the request because we would no longer have any of your data.